Collinwood Village 1883 - 1907

 In 1870, John D. Rockefeller purchased fifty-acres of lakefront acreage in East Cleveland Township east of the Osborn and Stockpole allotment from the Sheldon Parks estate.

 Just as with Glenville, there was talk of the annexation of Collinwood by the city of Cleveland.
 Petitions were circulated with the view of Cleveland annexing all of Collinwood Village.
 The more conservative property owners viewed the movement with suspicion, believing annexation would mean a higher tax rate.

 Based on petitions signed by nearly 1,000 voters requesting annexation, Collinwood council prepared to introduce an ordinance for annexation to Cleveland.
 The council was bitterly opposed.
 A letter from citizens opposed to annexation was received before presentation of the ordinance, allowing postponement of any action.

 Collinwood council hastily called a secret session to bar annexation.
 The council passed an ordinance detaching a strip of territory along the westerly line bordering Cleveland.
 The effect made Cleveland and Collinwood non-contiguous with the hope of preventing annexation.
 Council was charged with cutting off the most beautiful part of the village as a means of holding positions of village officials as well as their jobs.

 Cleveland city council passed an ordinance to annex Collinwood.
 The result being the tangle going before the county commissioners.
-The statute clearly stated that commissioners shall form a township following action of village council voting to detach.
+The statute clearly stated that commissioners should form a township following action of village council voting to detach.
 There was a disposition of the commissioners not to take such action that would stand in the way of developing Cleveland.

 Owners of lakefront properties in Collinwood shared a desire to preserve their domestic tranquility through self-government.

 The Lake Shore and Michigan Southern railroad expressed a desire to have it's Collinwood property remain separate from the City of Cleveland, believing that they could receive more improvements from Collinwood.

 Alvah Chisholm, Horace Fuller, and others representing themselves to be a majority of the freehold electors along Lakeshore Boulevard sent a petition against annexation to the county commissioners.
 The petition comprised a separate wedge intended to prevent immediate annexation.